|

 with great pleasure to continuing this association for the next

+two years.
 I have every

 confidence that the New York World's Fair is going to be a tremendous